dhosborne/Writing-Samples/README.md

 # Writing-Samples
-Samples of programs i've written in various languages
+Repository of programs written for school or work